By Carla Olivo, Marine Spouse

 Take a Dip in the San Pedro Springs Pool

 The San Pedro Springs Park is the second oldest public space in America, second only to Boston Common.
-This natural springs pool is chilly but beautiful, and admission is free.
+This natural springs pool is chilly but beautiful, and there is no admission.

 Attend at least one Fiesta San Antonio event